AryamanReddi99/Creature-Forest/README.md

 # Creature-Forest
-Strategy interaction in a virtual biological ecosystem.
+Game Theory applied to a virtual biological ecosystem.

 ## Purpose
 This repository aims to observe the interaction and long-term success of various strategies by allowing them to compete in a virtual ecosystem.
 Agents obtain points by foraging in the environment, and can use these points to survive and propagate their strategy.
 We can use Game Theory to predict the long-term success of these iterated interactions.